vishvAsa/kalpAntaram/dharmaH/nibandhaH/vishvAsaH/meta-dharma/social-cultivation/temple/articles/TN/HRCE-curbing.md

 Sri Parthasarathy Swamy Temple, Thiruvallikeni, Chennai, is one of the 108 Divya Desams.
 Its governance must be lawful, transparent, and rooted in the interests of the deity and devotees.

 ## Soverign guarantee

+### Problem
+Not less than ₹2700 Crores of Hindu Temple Funds  illegally parked in TN Power Finance Corporation an NBFC owned by Govt of Tamil Nadu  - The NBFC has a BBB (-) rating.
+The lowest rating for a Deposit Taking NBFC.

+Hindu Devotees should remember the deposits made in TN PFC are NOT guaranteed by Govt of Tamil Nadu.

+Temple Funds and University Funds in Tamil Nadu have been forcibly invested in this NBFC whose only job is to lend to TANGEDCO of TN Govt which now has ₹1,60,000 Crores accumulated losses.

+Besides TNPFC has taken at least ₹8000 Crores deposit from Public in excess of the limit it can receive as public deposits.
+These should be returned immediately.

+TN PFC has flouted RBI and Income tax Rules repeatedly

+Why should Hindu Temple Funds be deposited in such a shaky NBFC?

+### Solution

 Source: [TW](https://x.com/trramesh/status/2060309028644044960)

 Great Victory for Temple Worshipping Hindus  in Madras High Court today! !